Nikon D90 vs Samsung NX500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D90 and Samsung NX500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the NX500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D90 does not offer wifi capability.
+In contrast, the D90 does not provide wifi capability.

 Both the D90 and the NX500 have been discontinued, but can regularly be found used on eBay.
 The D90 was replaced by the Nikon D7000, while the NX500 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Samsung websites.